Reviews You Can Rely On

 Why Trust GearLab

-Amber King brings you this review.
-She is an endurance runner who logs between 20 - 50 miles each week on the local trails in her hometown of Ridgway, Colorado.
-Each year presents a new opportunity to embark on fastpacking goals from home in the US to Peru to Iceland.
+IFMGA Mountain Guide Zach Lovell and outdoor enthusiast Amber King bring you this review.
+Zach is a full-time Mountain Guide who climbs, skis, and hikes all over the world.
+Every step of the way, hydration is critical, making hydration bladders a part of his daily essentials list.
+Zach has been involved in product testing and development for over a decade, bringing a keen eye for detail to hundreds of products.
+Amber is an endurance runner who typically logs between 20 - 50 miles each week on local trails in her hometown of Ridgway, Colorado.
+Each year presents a new opportunity to embark on fastpacking goals, whether near her home in the US or in far-flung locales, from Peru to Iceland.
 She has used these products for years and tested over 20 individual models first-hand.
 Amber brings a wealth of expertise and know-how that has been pivotal in developing this hydration bladder review.
-She takes them running, hiking, climbing, backpacking, skiing, and canyoneering worldwide.

 Analysis and Test Results

-We selected a wide range of hydration bladders ranging from reservoirs to insulative models to traditional models.
+We selected a wide range of hydration bladders, including reservoirs, insulating models, and traditional models.
 They are all rated across six important criteria to assess overall performance.
 We take the time to provide in-depth comparisons to help you find the best hydration bladder for your needs.

 What's the Best Value?

-Compared to some of our other categories here at the GearLab, there's not a big price discrepancy between the different products in our hydration bladder review.
-The various models that we tested fall into a small range.
+Compared to some of our other categories here at the GearLab, there's not a big price discrepancy between most of the products in our hydration bladder review.
+The various models we tested fall within a fairly narrow range.
 However, there is still a value factor to consider.
 If you buy one model for a few bucks more and it lasts four times longer than a cheaper option, you're getting a better deal in the long run.
 When purchasing a hydration bladder, be sure to consider the value of each product.

 The MSR DromLite can take a beating and return for more, making for a high-value product.
-We love the durability and adaptability of the Platypus Hoser, which is a simple bag that can easily be rolled and packed away.
-It has a higher durability rating than other bladders because of the heavier plastic construction that is more resilient in the face of squeezing and punctures.
-It costs less than most other bladders out there while functioning well enough for most needs.
+We love the durability and adaptability of the Platypus Hoser, a simple bag that can be easily rolled up and packed away.
+It has a higher durability rating than other bladders due to its heavier plastic construction, which is more resilient in the face of squeezing and punctures.
+It costs less than most other bladders on the market while still functioning well enough for most needs.

 hydration bladder - running across remote islands just north of sweden is one of the...